JoinMarket-Org/joinmarket-clientserver/docs/SEGWIT-UPGRADE.md

 Use `python sendpayment.py -N 0 -m [mixdepth] oldwalletname 0 destaddr` to send coins from your old wallet, mixdepth 0, into the new one you've created, with a sweep from that mixdepth.
-The -N 0 means using direct-send, i.e. not using joinmarket/IRC, so it's the cheapest/most convenient.
+The -N 0 means using direct-send, i.e. not using joinmarket/IRC.
 Don't forget to reset `tx_fees` in your joinmarket.cfg if you want to adjust the projected fee.

-If you've used (2), then delete the line `segwit = false` from joinmarket.cfg, and reload the new wallet with python wallet-tool.py newwalletname.json
+If you've used (2), then delete the line `segwit = false` from joinmarket.cfg, and reload the new wallet with `python wallet-tool.py newwalletname.json`

 Once you're sure it's working you can repeat this process for any number of mixdepths for which you want to transfer coins.